fscottfoti/togethermap/README.md

 * Third run `meteor` in the cloned repo
 * Fourth open up `http://localhost:3000/` in a web browser

+## Loading Sample Data

+## Other fun Python scripts

 ## A Note on Meteor

 Meteor is amazing JavaScript framework (created by a friend of mine from high school) which allows real time transfer of data from MongoDB to web and mobile clients.
 In my opinion, its real strength is to put client and server in the same language, side by side, and to allow data access in both client and server using the same abstractions (which are both based on Mongo).

 Perhaps even more importantly, the ease of installation, of managing Javascript packages, and of deployment has really been a godsend for me.
 That said, the frontend framework for Meteor, called Blaze, is very clean but perhaps not as powerful or familiar as frameworks like React and Angular.
 As Meteor now seems set for a move to React, I think TM might be headed in that direction, but for now everything is in the vanilla Meteor stack.

+## Why not Postgres?

+Let's get this one out of the way: why not back with a Postgres/Postgis db?
+Honestly, for two reasons.
+1) Postgres is a bear to install and 2) maintaining schemas across application contexts is an enormous pain.
+In my opinion, it's about time for geo to move to the web paradigm = json documents and filters on collections rather than relationships, and do geo analysis in Python.
+The day might not be today, but it's coming.
+Of course, many important projects are built on Postgis today, so including Postgis connectivity as an option makes a ton of sense (it doesn't yet exist).

+## Parts of TM that require other services

 It should also be noted that almost all tools used in TM are open source and therefore free - this includes everything in Meteor, Mapbox, and TM itself.
 The only exceptions are: